WMG, University of Warwick: History

-In 2007, the group rebranded as WMG (instead of Warwick Manufacturing Group) to reflect its move to more diverse activities outside its manufacturing roots.

 In 2009, WMG was awarded the Queen's Anniversary Prize for Higher and Further Education, formally presented at a ceremony at Buckingham Palace on 19 February 2010.

 In 2011, WMG accounted for 30 per cent of the University's research activity and had over 2,500 postgraduate students, 650 studying full-time at Warwick.
 Twenty of 450 staff, and 10 per cent of its £120 million annual research budget, was funded by the Higher Education Funding Council for England.

 UK Prime Minister Theresa May and her Chancellor Philip Hammond visited WMG together in 2016.
 May's visit was later credited with inspiring the Prime Minister to support a British industrial strategy by the Business Secretary, Greg Clark.
 Clark stated that "Kumar (Lord Bhattacharyya, former chairman of WMG) created this, all those connections, all of those links between education and jobs and technology.
 During all the time I’ve known Lord Bhattacharyya he’s been a big champion for the West Midlands.
 One of Theresa May’s first visits as Prime Minister was here and she saw for herself what is possible.
 As a result, I think the industrial strategy has taken such a prominent position in the post-Brexit plan".

-WMG has strong links in China, where WMG has been engaged since the 1980s, and in India, where it helped establish a technical university.
+WMG has links in China, where WMG has been engaged since the 1980s, and in India, where it helped establish a technical university.